Grab some bak kwa and pineapple tarts and gather your folks around the telly to catch these Chinese cinema gems.

 Watch on iTunes

 Loosely based on the Chinese novel Journey To The West, this two-part film stars Hong Kong actor Stephen Chow as the Monkey God who happens to be reincarnated as a bandit.
-Here’s the backstory: in his past life, he was supposed to protect his master, the Longevity Monk but he ended up betraying him.
-But that soon changes when he comes across Pandora’s Box in the present and learns about his past.
-This movie has everything, from epic fight scenes to age-old legends.
+Here’s the backstory: in his past life, he was supposed to protect his master, the Longevity Monk, but he ended up betraying him.
+That soon changes when he comes across Pandora’s Box in the present and learns about his past.
+This movie has everything – from epic fight scenes to age-old legends.

 Watch on Netflix